 Remittances, a little history

-When we speak of remittances, we are referring to the digital market, as online payments have been crossing virtual borders since the emergence internet payment technologies.
+When we speak of remittances, we are referring to the digital market, as online payments have been crossing virtual borders since the emergence or internet payment technologies.
 Up until the last few years, these global payments were made in person mainly at banks and Western Union kiosks.
 Now, while the remittance market enjoys a vast infrastructure firmly entrenched within banks worldwide, online payment processors are ever taking a chunk of the business.

 More and more we are seeing challenger banks offer online applications such as Paypal and Transferwise, taking on some of the remittance market share.
 We also have many websites that focus only on remittances to a specific country such as Monito, which processes payments for Mexicans from abroad, and Remit2India.